Join 10K+ subscribers in a vibrant creative community

 People

-Jeannine Ouellette is the author of the memoir The Part That Burns (Split/Lip Press, 2021) and founder/artistic director of Elephant Rock, an independent creative writing school.
+Jeannine Ouellette is the author of the memoir The Part That Burns (Split/Lip Press, 2021) and founder/artistic director of Writing in the Dark, an independent creative writing school.